icshwi/e3/README.md

 ## Tested Platforms

+* Building, requiring (loading), and running modules should be tested carefully if one would like to run an EPICS IOC within e3.
-The following Linux distribution were compiled, but Debian and CentOS are highly recommended.
-Ubuntu has some issues about the loading shared libraries.
+* The following Linux distribution covers Building and Requireing Tests.

-### Building and Loading Tests
+### Building and Requring Tests
 * Debian 8
 * Debian 9
 * CentOS 7
 * Ubuntu 18.04

-### Building Tests
+### Building Test (Not all modules)
-* Raspbian Stretch    (Tested without AD modules)
+* Raspbian Stretch
-* Ubuntu 14.04.05 LTS (Tested with travis-ci)
+* Ubuntu 14.04.05 LTS (travis-ci)
-* Ubuntu 16.04.3 LTS (Xenial Xerus) (Tested)
+* Ubuntu 16.04.3 LTS
-* Ubuntu 17.10 (Artful Aardvark) (Tested)
+* Ubuntu 17.10 (Artful Aardvark)
-* LinuxMint 18.3 (sylvia) (Tested)
+* LinuxMint 18.3 (sylvia)
-* Fedora 27 (Workstation Edition) (Tested)
+* Fedora 27 (Workstation Edition)

 ## Procedure to duplicate the minimal E3 in your system.

-* This procedure has many assuptioms, so it is most-likely "doesn't work".
+* This procedure has many assumptions, so it is most-likely "doesn't work".
 Thus please look at the other site in order to duplicate e3 at https://github.com/icshwi/e3-builder

-* However, if one would like to challenge this, please followed instruction.
+* However, if one would like to challenge this, please follow the below basic instruction.

 * This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is the system which I can design, develop, and debug E3 in many different scenarios.
 One can use it to duplicate the E3 in most Linux flavor without any difficulties.

 Note that the user account should be in sudo group.
-And please install "git make" first.
+And please install "git" and "make" first.

 ### Get e3
 ```